jlrickert/zet/docs/113/README.md

 echo -e "${SCRIPT}"
 ```

 This may be sourced with `source <(/path/to/shellenv)`.
-This is a work
-around for the fact that a subshell is not able to modify the caller.
+This is a work around for the fact that a subshell is not able to modify the caller.
 This allows the shellenv script to have the environment that we expect.

-Meta:

-    tags: #bash #cli